GiangTTran/SparseRandomModeDecomposition/README.md

 discontinuous.ipynb:
 - Showcases the visualization tools in srmdpy on a challanging signal.
 This is similar to the example shown in Section 3.1 of the SRMD paper.

-intersecting.ipynb:
+all_parameters.ipynb:
-- Showcases all the hyperparameters avalible
+- Showcases all the hyperparameters avalible on an intersecting signal.
+This is similar to the example shown in Section 3.2 of the SRMD paper.

 ### ```data/```
-synthetic_data.py:
+synthetic.ipynb:
 - Creates the synthetic data from the SRMD paper

 music: